This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Do not leave your newborn alone in or near water, such as a pool or bathtub.
+- Do not leave a newborn alone in or near water, such as a pool or bathtub.

-- Keep your newborn secured in a car safety seat.
-Never leave your newborn in a car alone.
-Do not drive if you have been drinking alcohol, or if you have taken drugs or medicines that make you sleepy.
+- Keep a newborn secured in a car safety seat.
+Never leave a newborn in a car alone.

-- Lay your newborn on his back when you put him down to sleep.
-He may be at more risk of SIDS if he sleeps on his stomach or on a soft surface.
-Do not smoke near your newborn.
+- Lay a newborn on his or her back to sleep.
+A newborn may be at more risk for sudden infant death syndrome (SIDS) if he or she sleeps on his or her stomach.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.